hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 #### `app.windows.sign.scripts.msix`

-Defines a custom script to be used for signing your Windows MSIX package.
+Defines a custom program to be used for signing your Windows MSIX package.
 It will be a command line run from the working directory where Conveyor is executed.
 The following replacements are made when running the command:

 * `$MSIX`: will get replaced with the full path to the MSIX file that must be signed by the provided script.
 You don't need quoting as Conveyor will do that for you.

-The script should sign the file located at the given `$MSIX` path **in-place**.
+The program should sign the file located at the given `$MSIX` path **in-place**.
+It can be any arbitrary command, and doesn't specifically have to be a script.

 !!! important "Caching"
-    For speeding up deployment, the signed MSIX produced by the given custom script is *cached* by Conveyor.
-The cache key will contain the configured command line, but changes to any script files called from it *will not be detected*.
-If you change your signing script file without making changes to the Conveyor config and re-run the "make" command, the previously cached version of the signed MSIX may be reused and the modified script might not run.
+    For speed reasons Conveyor will cache the signed MSIX produced by the given custom script.
+The cache key contains both the configured command line and a fingerprint (hash) of the script itself.
+If you change the script or the command line, the signing operation will be rerun.
+    However if you change a *dependency* of your script then that won't be detected, as only the command itself is fingerprinted.
+In that case you will need to modify the command too e.g. by altering a version number in a header comment.

 #### `app.windows.sign.scripts.binary`